gdanko/SwiftBar-plugins/README.md

         * Display a list of recent earthquakes based on your location.
         * Display the magnitude, time of occurence, updated time, status, as well as a clickable link for the quake's details page at usgs.gov.
     * Settings
-        * Toggle the `Debugging` menu
         * Set the limit for the number of results to display
         * Set the minimum magnitude
-        * Set the radius based on your location
+        * Set the maximum radius based on your location
         * Set the unit in either `km` or `m`

 ## How Do the Settings Toggles Work?